hashicorp/consul/website/source/docs/guides/consul-containers.html.md

 The container exposes its data directory, `/consul/data`, as a [volume](https://docs.docker.com/engine/tutorials/dockervolumes/).
 This is where Consul will store its persisted state.

-For clients, this stores some information about the cluster and the client's health checks in case the container is restarted.
+For clients, this stores some information about the cluster and the client's services and health checks in case the container is restarted.
 If the volume on a client disappears, it doesn't affect cluster operations.

 For servers, this stores the client information plus snapshots and data related to the consensus algorithm and other state like Consul's key/value store and catalog. **Servers need the volume's data to be available when restarting containers to recover from outage scenarios.** Therefore, care must be taken by operators to make sure that volumes containing consul cluster data are not destroyed during container restarts,